 As it stands, this kinetic scheme is dimensionally incorrect.
-Dimensional consistency requires that the product of STATES and rates be in units of STATE per time (also see Compartment size in the section on Chemical reactions in Chapter 3).
-In the present example the STATES ca[] are intensive variables (concentration, or mass/volume), so the product of f [] and ca[] must be in units of concentration per time.
-However, the rates have units of volume per time, so this product is in units of mass per time, i.e. a flux that signifies the rate at which $Ca^{2+}$ is entering or leaving a compartment.
-This flux is the time derivative of an extensive variable.
+Dimensional consistency requires that the product of STATEs and rates be in units of STATE per time (also see Compartment size in the section on Chemical reactions in Chapter 3).
+In the present example the STATEs ca[] are intensive variables (concentration, or mass/volume), so the product of f[] and ca[] must be in units of concentration/time.
+However, the rates f[] have units of volume/time, so this product is actually in units of mass/time, i.e. it is a flux that signifies the rate at which $Ca^{2+}$ is entering or leaving a compartment.
+This is the time derivative of an extensive variable (i.e. of a variable that describes amount of material).